 We are excited to announce that we will be continuing to offering our in-person program for grades K-6 (approx. ages 6-12) called Audubon's Forest Classroom.
 We integrate the outdoor classroom with rigorous academic concepts, conservation-based themes, and connection with nature.
 This program is designed to provide students supplemental learning to their homeschool or in-classroom education, as well as routine during this uncertain time.

-Every Wednesday from January 20-May 26 the same small group of students will meet with two of Audubon's Teacher-Naturalists to give us the flexibility to work in age-appropriate small groups or come together as one big class.
+Every Wednesday the same small group of students will meet with two of Audubon's Teacher-Naturalists to give us the flexibility to work in age-appropriate small groups or come together as one big class.
 This program will follow the model of our Forest Playschool, where children are given the opportunity to lead their days with inquiry and are supported by our Teacher-Naturalists with seasonal topics and nature mentoring.
 No two days look the same, but themes of cooperation, curiosity, and phenology will prevail throughout our sessions.

 Grades: K-6 (approx. ages 6-12)

 Dates: 9/1, 9/8, 9/15, 9/22, 9/29, 10/6, 10/13, 10/20, 10/27, 11/3, 11/10, 11/15

 Location: Audubon Vermont's Clubhouse (accessed by the sugarhouse parking area on Main Road).
 This program will be entirely outdoors.
 We will spend our days hiking and playing outside at the Green Mountain Audubon Center.
 In the event of unsafe weather (driving rain, thunderstorms, high wind, etc) we will cancel and refund your program fee.

 Fee: Remaining due after $40 deposit: $380 members/ $440 non-members